Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 https://support.switch-bot.com/hc/en-us/articles/360052804654

-3. The Cloud service of the Curtain is on.
+3. The Third-party Service of the Curtain is on.

 １. Use the SwitchBot app to create Siri Shortcuts.